 What Is Monstera Leaf Curl and How Does It Work?

-Monstera leaves curling is a condition that can affect your plant’s leaves, causing them to curl up and become distorted.
+Monstera Deliciosa leaves curling is a condition that can affect your plant’s leaves, causing them to curl up and become distorted.
 While it’s not life-threatening, it can be unsightly and may even impede the plant’s ability to photosynthesize properly.
 A monstera leaf can curl in various ways, which might reveal information about the root problem.